Using WP Rocket with a CDN

 Default: “Pull” CDN

-A “pull” CDN (or “pull zone”) will automatically import (“pull”) files from your WordPress site.
-To use WP Rocket with a “pull” CDN, activate the Enable Content Delivery option, copy the CNAME (domain) given to you by your CDN provider and enter it in CDN CNAME field into the CDN tab of WP Rocket settings:
+To use WP Rocket with a “pull” CDN, go to the Content Delivery tab, click on Other CDN > ADD CNAME, and set the CNAME (domain) given to you by your CDN provider and enter it in CDN CNAME(S) box:

 • Rewrite all URLs for your assets (static files like images, CSS/JS files) that are present in the HTML of the page.